tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 (red parts deleted).

-Next, it's indifferentiable to check direct equality.
+Now, because random oracles are collision resistant, we get the same result to check full equality rather than hash equality.

 $$
 \begin{matrix}